TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Investigations

 *   Trump Says U.S. Will No Longer Be Taken Advantage of on Trade
-*   Republicans Cut Ties With Moore as Candidate Denies Sexual Misconduct
+*   Roskam at the Center of Political Fight Over Taxes
 *   RCP/CKI Poll: Veterans, Civilians Skeptical of Military Intervention
-*   Senate Republicans Propose to Delay Major Corporate Tax Cut a Year
+*   Republicans Cut Ties With Moore as Candidate Denies Sexual Misconduct
 *   What We Learned From the Virginia Races
 *   Presidential Job Approval
 *   Cartoons of the Week